Martin4dbest/backend-stage1-number-classification-api/README.md

-# DevOps Stage 1: Number Classification API
+# Backend Stage 1:

-DevOps Stage 1 - Number Classification API
+Create an API that takes a number and returns interesting mathematical properties about it, along with a fun fact.

 ## Overview